dortania/OpenCore-Install-Guide/macos-limits.md

 * [~~AMD's B550 boards~~](https://en.wikipedia.org/wiki/List_of_AMD_chipsets)

-However thanks to recent developments, B550 boards are now bootable with the addition of SSDt-CPUR.
+However thanks to recent developments, B550 boards are now bootable with the addition of SSDT-CPUR.
 More info will be provided in both [Gathering Files](./ktext.md) and [Zen's config.plist section](./AMD/zen.md)

 ## Storage Support